Nnachevvv/passmag/README.md

 `passmag init` - allows any user to register for the Password manager vault service.

-`passmag login` - login in your registred user.
+`passmag login` - login in your registered user.
 After successfully logging into the CLI a session key will be returned.
 This session key is necessary to perform any commands that require your vault to be unlocked (list, get, edit, etc.).

 `passmag add` - allows you to add a entry and password in your vault.
 Password can be randomly generated.